 Just For Fun Photos of Other Happenings At Oval Beach

 Kids Clean Up at Oval Beach, Good Going Mom, Dad and Kids

 My Fun Summer Job at the Oval

 So, now that I've kept you on edge what my job is all about . . . just kidding.
 Here goes; me and my colleague's job title is "beach patroller".
 As beach patrollers, we walk and talk the beach.
 We're keeping an eye out for people who may need help of some kind or who simply have questions.
 We're also there to make sure people are following the safety rules, such as no dogs and alcohol.
 We have lots of boaters, jet skiers, paddle boaters and kayakers to keep watch from getting in the swim area.
-We regularly sweep the beach with bucket and picker-upper in hand to keep it clean and beautiful.
+We regularly sweep the beach with buckets and picker-uppers in hand to maintain its beauty.
 In the busy parking lots, we help keep traffic flowing and make sure people drive responsibly.
 We carry radios to communicate with one other and with the front gate.
-We're trained in CPR and First Aid.
-We're not life guards.
-There haven't been any for several years now.
-We're actually more accessible to patrons than life guards who sit on high stands.
-We're on the beach at the patron's level.
-Most of all, we have fun with our visitors and with each other.
-But truly best of all, we're surrounded by a stunningly beautiful work environment that one could ever ask for.
-It's usually an easy going, laid back kind of pace.
-I love my job there and always miss it when fall sneaks around the corner.